-Military deception in an art context (2017)
+Military deception in an art context

-14.8 x 21 cm, 70 pages of 120g paper, invisible ink, UV light
+14.8 x 21 cm, 70 pages of 120g paper, invisible ink, UV light, 2017.

-Military deception in an art context is an empty book at first sight, which content gets only revealed under uv light.
+"Military deception in an art context" is an empty book at first sight, whose content is only revealed under UV light.